todistantlands/priestoftheroad/game-texts/priest-of-the-road.md

 Priests know the Weave well.
 You can ask as many questions about your volunteer’s answers as you like, but begin each question with “do I know…”, and remind them they can always answer no.

-On **no hits**, ask one question anyway.
+On a **miss**, ask one question anyway.
 Then, tell your volunteers the journey gives you a sense of foreboding.
 Ask them why your intuition tells you that is.

 Compare the number of hits you scored to the number of misses. **If you scored at least twice as many hits as misses:** Tell your volunteers you know the journey well, but the Weave is ever changing. **If you scored at least twice as many misses as hits:** Tell your volunteers there is much of this journey that eludes your knowledge, and ask them why that might be.